AI adoption · Leadership teams

 01

-Leadership Workshops
+Leadership workshop

-A working session with your decision-makers in the room.
-We open with a short overview of what AI is actually good at right now, then spend most of the time on your problems — the workflows that take too long, the bottlenecks everyone knows about, the admin that drags on the week.
-We leave with a shortlist of where to start and a clearer view of where AI doesn't belong yet.
+Decision-makers in the room, working through your real problems — the workflows that take too long, the bottlenecks everyone knows about, and the admin that drags on the week.
+We also name where AI does not belong yet.

 02

-Team Training & Rollout
+Team training & rollout

-Outcome: Teams using AI confidently in real day-to-day work.
+OutcomeTeams using AI confidently in day-to-day work.

 03

-Integration Support
+Integration support

-We stay close enough to refine the workflows that are working, refresh training as tools change, and help embed new use cases as they surface.
-The aim is to make sure it keeps running under its own steam.
+Refining the workflows that work, refreshing training as tools change, and helping embed new use cases as they surface.
+The aim is capability that lasts inside the business.

-Outcome: A practical AI capability, built to last.
+OutcomeA practical AI capability, built to last.

-A quick fit check before you book.
+A quick fit check.

 Why Aygent exists.

 That's what Aygent does, and why it starts with a workshop.
-Most businesses don't need a deck.
-They need a room with the right people in it and a practical first move.

 — Josh, Founder

-FAQ
+10 · FAQ

 Common questions.

-Is this right for non-technical teams?
+Right for non-technical teams?

 We tried AI and it didn't stick.
 Why would this be different?

-What kinds of companies do you work best with?
+What companies do you work best with?

 Operationally busy SMEs with established teams — facilities management, property, solar, engineering, and professional services.
 Leadership has to be in the room.